 - An additional conditional access policy is needed to block access targeting the Microsoft Intune Enrollment Cloud App.
 All users allowed to use Microsoft Authenticator must be in scope for this conditional access policy.

 Microsoft recommends that you use the same group(s) used to allow the Microsoft Authenticator App authentication method within both conditional access policies to ensure that once a user is enabled for the authentication method they are simultaneously in scope of both policies.

 - The most significant vector of phishing threats from malicious external actors.

 - A malicious actor's ability to phish Microsoft Authenticator to register a new credential or join a device and enroll it in Intune such that it will be marked as compliant

 For more information on deploying this method, see the following resources:

 Today, Microsoft Authenticator by itself is not phishing-resistant.
-You must additionally secure the authentication with the phishing resistant properties gained from conditional access policy requiring managed device to gain protection from external phishing threats.
+You must additionally configure conditional access policy requiring managed device to gain protection from external phishing threats.